architmodi/test/README.md

 ###########################################################################################
 ###########################################################################################

-Todo list: Work on creating a more robust and universal script to eliminate single session execution while retaining and/or decreasing machine cycles used to run the script
+Todo list: Work on creating a more robust and universal script to eliminate single session execution while retaining and/or decreasing machine cycles used to run the script.
+Also, add new features TBD.

 Disclaimer: Use at your own risk